ohi-711/project/README.md

 ## AI disclosure

 I used AI was used to make a temporary/placeholder battle system (the courtroom trial cross-examination mechanic) that I may scrap completely or make changes to.
 This is because I haven't fully fleshed out how the gameplay should look like.
+AI was also used to help fix the issues I encountered when trying to make an .exe file.
 AI was also used to help add in more trees because putting them all in myself is tiring.